FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/rain-editor/Rain Editor.rst

 **Important Note**

 **The RAINCELL.DAT file is a mega data file.
-It is not recommended to import this file into a QGIS – FLO-2D project when importing GDS files.
+It is not recommended to import this file into a QGIS – FLO-2D project when importing FLO-2D Data files.
 It is recommended to use a Skeleton Project with only grid data and no other components loaded to perform the RAINCELL.DAT or RAINCELL.HDF5 data files.**